 The climb of Mount Rinjani at Lombok: an unforgettable experience

-During our trekking Bas has filmed everything.
+During our Rinjani trekking tour Bas has filmed everything.
 I assembled this film and it was my first time doing this.
 So…

 Tips for climbing Mount Rinjani